hello-jason/bedrock-deploy-to-wpengine/README.md

 ### 2. Set variables

-Out the box, this script assumes your theme's name is **wpengine** and your git remote's name is also **wpengine**.
-Open `wpdeploy.sh` and change the following variables for your application (around line 29).
+Out the box, this script assumes your theme's name is **sage** and your git remote's name is also **wpengine**.
+Open `wpdeploy.sh` and change the following variables for your application (around line 25).

 * Set `themeName` to the **directory name** of your theme (/app/themes/**yourthemename**)
 * Set `wpengineRemoteName` to the **origin** you created when setting up git push in your WP Engine account